gelpkmar/insightful/README.md

 5. A new .png image is created as the final product.

 One could argue that the data collected is now a part of the image, the camera (mis) used as a sensor among others.
 Fused into one with the image, the data is visualized as what it is, an atmospherical sensation.
 I call them: "Insights".

+## Caveats and things I'd like to fix once I get to it

+1. Crrently no values below 0 will work (e.g. no temperature beneath 0).
+2. Only values from 0 to 99 will work, whereas values below 10 have to be written with two digits (e.g 01, 02, etc.)
+3. As the script doesn't check for the .jpg structure, it may completely break the file.
+If this happens, just rerun the script again with the same values.
+The random selection of spots in the hex-array will work eventually.